grnet/snf-image-creator/docs/install.rst

 .. code-block:: console

-   $ apt-get install python-setuptools python-guestfs python-dialog \
+   $ sudo apt-get install python-setuptools python-guestfs python-dialog \
      python-sendfile python-parted rsync

 If you are using Ubuntu 12.10 you also need to install libguestfs-tools: